Morbidity and mortality in patients with malignancies are increased by viral infections.

 Most viral infections in patients with haematologic malignancies, solid tumours or undergoing BMT result from reactivation of asymptomatic latent infections, predominantly of herpes viruses, such as herpes simplex virus (HSV) and varicella zoster virus (VZV).

 The risk of viral reactivation is determined by baseline serostatus.
 HSV reactivation commonly occurs in the setting of mucositis and neutropenia, whereas VZV is common in therapies that are T cell depleting.
-The patients at highest risk of reactivating both HSV and VZV are allogeneic stem cell transplant recipients, in particular those who have received T cell depleting conditioning regimens and who remain on long term immunosuppression for graft versus host disease.
+Patients at highest risk of reactivation of both HSV and VZV are allogeneic stem cell transplant recipients, in particular those who have received T cell depleting conditioning regimens and who remain on long term immunosuppression for graft versus host disease.
 For those allogeneic transplant recipients, the pre-engraftment period during which mucositis occurs is the time of heightened disease risk.
 HSV prophylaxis may be extended beyond this time in patients who experience frequent HSV recurrences.r

 Herpes simplex virus (HSV)